tc39/notes/meetings/2017-03/mar-22.md

 MM: The presence of a leading static keyword means "put it on the constructor object."
 The presence of an initial "own" keyword means "put it on the instance object."
 I've gotten push-back on the "own" keyword, but it needs to not be "private" or "public" since that's the kind of sematics we are trying to break up into these combinations.

-MS: Is "static own" a syntax error?
+MLS: Is "static own" a syntax error?

 MM: Yes.